dmytro-shk/anagrams/README.md

 # Anagrams

-Anagrams is a Maven based Java project who build сommand line tool for rebuild singly words in a sentence into anagrams.
+Anagrams is a Maven based Java project who include сommand line tool for rebuild singly words in a sentence into anagrams.

 ## Example